 The Buddhist school is not in the least about helping people to get rich.
 Illness is caused by karma, so neither has it shown people how to regain health.
 When Shakyamuni’s teachings talked about “broadly saving sentient beings,” he was referring to freeing people from the hardship of ordinary existence and delivering them to the other shore, nirvana.
 That was what Buddha Shakyamuni taught.
 It was about your ascension to a heavenly kingdom.
 The same was true of what Jesus taught, and neither was higher than the other.
 It’s just that modern people don’t get it.
 They talk about how Buddha can bless and protect people, heal you of disease, make you rich, and how the great awakened ones have boundless power and can save people.
 Ordinary people mistake a Buddha’s offer of salvation for protection, and then ask Buddha for blessings, protection, and wealth, they ask Buddha to heal them, and so on.
 But Buddhas don’t in fact get involved in such things whatsoever.
 That is a perverse idea that arises from the corruption of modern man’s thinking, and it is degenerate.
 The Buddhist sutras never implied anything of the sort originally.
 I thus often discuss this matter, and say that while you might burn incense and pray to Buddha in hopes of wealth, Buddha couldn’t care less whether you get wealthy.

 You want to pray to Buddha in that way, but a Buddha has no interest in your achieving wealth.
 Just the opposite, he asks you to cease your greed.
 If you really have trouble getting by in daily life, then he might provide material means, but only so as to ensure your personal welfare.
 He won’t have you get rich if you aren’t supposed to.
 And illness, in the eyes of a Buddha, is the result of karma owed from one’s previous life or lives.
 When some people prostrate themselves before a Buddha statue looking for money, they do indeed get money as a result.
 But what kind of wealth do they actually get?
 There was no Buddha on that statue.
 It was a false Buddha rather, which came into existence via worship.
 Or it might be a fox that attached itself there, or a snake, a weasel, etc. It helped you make money since, in effect, you worshipped it and asked it for money.
 But if it’s going to help you make money, there are strings attached.
-There is a principle in the universe, namely: no loss, no gain.
+There is a principle in the universe, namely: No loss, no gain.
 It capitalizes on this principle, as it desires a human body.
 A person kowtows in search of money, so [it says], “Go right ahead!”
 If the things the person carries aren’t good, it will ignore him, and he won’t make any money; his worship will go unanswered.
 If it determines that your body carries good things, it will let you get money, for then it can take those good things from you.
-If you want money, of course it will give it to you.
+And then if you want money, of course it will give it to you.
 But the person involved isn’t aware of all this, and what he loses is apt to be irrevocably gone.
 A person lives more than one life, and [after such worship] he is apt to lead a more wretched life the next time around.

 If back in ancient China someone spoke of cultivating the Way, people would say he had a “virtuous foundation.”
 Those who talked about Buddhas, Daoist deities, or Gods were considered really good.
 Yet, today, talk of cultivating Buddhahood or the Dao invites laughter.
 Mankind’s moral values have undergone enormous changes.
 They are sliding downward a thousand miles a day, so quickly.
 With the erosion of their values, people have actually come to believe that the ancients were ignorant and superstitious.
 Man’s thinking has changed dramatically, and it is frightening.
 Consider that Buddha Shakyamuni once said: The changes in society with the Age of Law’s End will be truly terrible.
-Case in point, in today’s society people have no law in the heart (xin-fa) that might serve as a restraint, especially in China.
+Case in point, in today’s society people have no law in the heart that might serve as a restraint, especially in China.
 This is true in other countries as well, though it assumes different forms.
-In mainland China, the Cultural Revolution shattered the so-called “old thinking and ideas” that people had, and forbade people to believe in the teachings of Confucius.
+In China, the Cultural Revolution shattered the so-called “old thinking and ideas” that people had, and forbade people to believe in the teachings of Confucius.
 People were left with no moral restraint or moral code, and weren’t allowed to have religious beliefs.
 People came to disbelieve that doing wrong would lead to karmic retribution.

 When people no longer have the inner-law in their minds serving as a restraint, won’t they dare to do just about anything?
 This is the most serious problem that mankind now faces.
 Some foreigners don’t dare to go to China for business, especially on account of how quick some Chinese youth are to knife or kill someone.
 It’s awful.
 China is now worse than other countries.
 A major factor is that when overseas movies or TV programs that portray gang warfare get into the mainland, viewers mistakenly think that Hong Kong and other countries are really as chaotic as they’re portrayed.
-They’re not like that, however.
+They are not like that, however.
 That’s merely cinematic dramatization meant to draw thrill-seeking viewers.
 The reality is, people living abroad have far better character and are more civilized than people in China.
 Yet Chinese youth mimic those things.
 Because China was isolated for some time, its people mistakenly think, after suddenly seeing those things, that that’s how things are abroad.

 The gangster businessmen depicted in the TV series The Bund have been eagerly imitated in China.
 Yet it was only a portrayal of the old Shanghai of the 1930s, and took artistic license, at that.
 Real life wasn’t like that.
-Hong Kong’s gangster movies and TV programs have had a terrible influence on mainland China in terms of people’s thinking.
+Hong Kong’s gangster movies and TV programs have had a terrible influence on people’s thinking in mainland China.
 Mankind’s values have changed, and in China too we now see homosexuality, drug abuse, drug trafficking, organized crime, promiscuous sex, and prostitution.
 It’s gotten out of hand!
 There’s a saying about how when a poor country bumpkin strikes it rich, look out.
 He has no self-control and will dare to do anything.
 Isn’t it scary to see mankind reaching this point?
 What will become of mankind when things go still further?
 The concepts of good and bad are now inverted in people’s minds.
 Nowadays people admire those who are ruthless, those who will go to any lengths, and those who will kill and maim.
 That’s what people esteem.

 Man’s drastic moral decline is unfolding throughout the world.
 People’s notions have changed dramatically.
 Nowadays, what’s beautiful is not as popular as what’s ugly; what’s good is less welcome than what’s wicked; what’s clean and tidy is less appealing than what’s sloppy.
 Consider a specific example.
-In the past, for example, professional singers had to be well trained in vocal technique and musicianship.
+In the past, professional singers had to be well trained in vocal technique and musicianship.
 Whereas now, who takes the stage but somebody who looks terrible, with long, unkempt hair spilling forth… “Agghhh!”
 He yells at the top of his lungs.
 And then with a little television hype, he becomes a star.
 But the sounds he makes are awful.
 Hideous things have come to be seen as beautiful owing to the decline of people’s values, and people fanatically chase after such things.
 The same holds true for fine art.
 Dip a cat’s tail in ink and let it run about, and it’s dubbed a work of art.
 And then there’s that abstractionist and impressionist stuff—what is that?
 It used to be that the more beautiful and pleasing to the eye a painting was, the more people would enjoy it.
 So what exactly is that stuff??
 It is the outcome of “artists” seeking to liberate human nature.
 Human nature, in the absence of a moral code, amounts to one giant display of demon nature.
 Could beautiful things come about when people are in that state?
 People’s notions are becoming distorted as we speak.

 What were those artists pursuing?
 They were talking about the emancipation of human nature—no inhibitions or restraints, and doing whatever one pleases.
 Buddhism teaches that, without a moral code, without moral values to keep man’s mind in check, what people will display is demon nature.
 Just take a look at today’s works of art!
 Ordinary people have no idea what’s behind those.
 That stuff is just one giant showing of demon nature.